ZachSaucier/sveltekit-blog/src/lib/posts/2014/the-creative-process.md

   - meta
 # cover_image: /images/jerry-zhang-ePpaQC2c1xA-unsplash.jpg
 # cover_width: 16
-# cover_height: 9
-description: How my creative process works.
+# cover_height: 9description: How my creative process works.
 ---

 ##### Note: In this post I am primarily talking about creative personal projects, but also some about programming and creativity in general.